Page 3 of 5

 Ok I’m not actually going to tell you here, how and what are the best ways to defend yourself.
 I am not a street fighter and I hate all violence and don’t understand why anyone would seriously want to hurt another human being.
 But one thing is for certain, if you feel threatened and really want to learn how to defend yourself, it will always be an advantage to learn a proven combative system, as well as training to increase your strength, speed, fitness, and make those handful of techniques become second nature and assigned to muscle memory (again I must stress that, knowledge and confidence doesn’t always translate into effectiveness).

 And remember no matter what fighting system you learn, the best option (if you get it) is to avoid the situation in the first place, second to that is to walk/run away.
 I will repeat, people have been and are killed in fights, even with just one punch being thrown!
+People go to jail for a very long time from those unfortunate one punch kills, so be warned!

 The problem with defending yourself if you’re a ‘sensible person’ is firstly hesitation, which could be a part of not wanting to fight, being scared, not wanting to break your countries laws, not wanting to hurt someone or for other moral/ethical reasons, or you believe nothing is going to happen if the potential attacker hasn’t struck out yet or given you any reason to think they are yet.